Why I use Arch, Wayland/SwayWM and why I don't sometimes

 - Red Hat is investing a lot on bringing stuff like cast, firmware upgrades to GNU/Linux; big thumbs up for that

-- Package manager is slower than fucking APT
+- DNF is even slower than APT

-- Narrow selection of third party software
+- Narrow selection of third party software (outside Flathub)

 - Flatpak (I kinda don’t like it but I don’t really have a reason.
 I’m open to talk about it if you want to tell me why I should like it)

 - I can get all the good things on Arch (except for SELinux), without the bad things

 - None, I hate every single time I have to touch a system running one of these two distros.